mjimenez98/nano-vm-port/README.md

 For this we will use two tabs in the terminal.

 1. Open your terminal in `~/nano-vm-port`
+2. Run `ls /dev/tty.*` to know what port your chip is connected to.
+Copy this value
+3. In your editor, go to `tasks/task_3/task_3_runner.sh` and replace `/dev/tty.*` with the port value you just copied
-2. Run `cd tasks/task_3`
+4. Back to your terminal, run `cd tasks/task_3`
-3. Compile task 3 on the target by running `bash task_3_runner.sh`
+5. Compile task 3 on the target by running `bash task_3_runner.sh`
-4. Open a second tab in your terminal
+6. Open a second tab in your terminal
+7. Run `screen portName` where `portName` is the port being used by your chip.
+It should still be in your clipboard.
+This will allow us to see the serial monitor

+You should now be able to see the output in your terminal

+### Task 4

+For this we will use two tabs in the terminal.

+1. Open your terminal in `~/nano-vm-port`
-5. Run `ls /dev/tty.*` to know what port your chip is connected to
+2. Run `ls /dev/tty.*` to know what port your chip is connected to.
+Copy this value
+3. In your editor, go to `tasks/task_4/task_4_runner.sh` and replace `/dev/tty.*` with the port value you just copied
+4. Back to your terminal, run `cd tasks/task_4`
+5. Compile task 4 on the target by running `bash task_4_runner.sh`
+6. Open a second tab in your terminal
-6. Run `screen portName` where `portName` is the port being used by your chip.
+7. Run `screen portName` where `portName` is the port being used by your chip.
+It should still be in your clipboard.
 This will allow us to see the serial monitor

 You should now be able to see the output in your terminal